Serre's uniformity question and proper subgroups of $C_{ns}^+(p)$: Modular units and an upper bound on

 and we can write $|D(s)| \le C\sqrt{p}\sqrt{s}$ for some $C=C(M)$.

 \begin{lemma} Let $M=\boundonprimes$ and $C=4.25$.
 We have $|D(s)| \le C\sqrt{p}\sqrt{s}$ for all $s<p<M$ with $p$ prime, $p \equiv 2, 5 \pmod{9}$. \end{lemma}

 \begin{proof} We get a suitable value of $C$ by explicitly computing the values of $D(s)$ for all primes $p \equiv 2,5 \pmod 9$ up to $M$ and for $s=1, \dots, p-1$.
 More precisely, in order to quickly compute $D(s)$ we obtain the values of the coefficients $c(m)$ using Rader's FFT algorithm \cite{rader68} applied to the characteristic function of the set $F(m)$.
 Indeed, every $c(m)$ is defined as the (non-normalised) Fourier transform of the characteristic function $\mathbbm{1}_{F(m)}$ of the set $F(m)$.
-Indeed, every $c(m)$ is defined as the (non-normalised) Fourier transform of the characteristic function $\mathbbm{1}_{F(m)}$ of the set $F(m)$.
 Computing the fast Fourier transform is the most expensive step of the algorithm, taking time $O(p \log p)$.
 Since there are $O\left(\frac{M}{\log M}\right)$ primes up to $M$ (this remains true also restricting to the congruence classes $2, 5 \bmod 9$), the asymptotic complexity of the algorithm is $O(M^2)$.
 For $M=1.03 \cdot 10^5$, the run time of our implementation \cite{Script} is of a few hours on modest hardware. \end{proof}

 \begin{remark} It is important to notice that the value of $D(s)$ depends on the choice of $\varepsilon$ (see equation \eqref{eq:cartan}).
 All the calculations in this section, including in particular that of Lemma \ref{bound D for s less than p}, are performed by taking as $\varepsilon$ the image in $\mathbb{F}_p$ of the least positive integer which is a quadratic non-residue modulo $p$. \end{remark}